 Diet and lifestyle changes.
-If you have Meniere's disease or migraine headaches, dietary changes are often suggested that can ease symptoms.
-If you experience orthostatic hypotension, you might need to drink more fluids or wear compressive stockings.
+If you have Meniere's disease or migraines, dietary changes are often suggested that can ease symptoms.
+You may need to limit salt intake and avoid other dietary triggers such as caffeine, alcohol and certain ingredients.
+If you experience postural hypotension, you might need to drink more fluids or wear compression stockings.

 Medications.
 If you have severe vertigo that lasts hours or days, you might be prescribed medications that can control dizziness and vomiting.